 licensed mental health professionals who have basic understanding of IFS and have completed EMDRIA basic EMDR training

-Price per 90-minute Session
+Price per 90-minute Session:

 $60